 This means buyers will never pay more than their bid price, and sellers will never receive less than their offer price - but both buyers and sellers have the potential for a better price than their bid or offer.

-For more technical information on how a ‘fair’ price is calculated, have a read of our page on how auctions work.
+For more technical information on the order book and how a ‘fair’ price is calculated, have a read of our technical information page on how auctions work.